-Scalable technology is key to overcoming healthcare inequities.
+Scalable technology is key to overcoming healthcare inequities and crises.
 Comprehensive systems can support multi-specialty care at the bedside, but there should also be affordable and easily employed options for small and rural clinics.
 It is the responsibility of telehealth innovators to build scalable solutions to carry healthcare into a more equitable future.

 We must also recognize that telehealth is not only a resource for patients, but for providers as well.
 Important bias training, certifications, and reporting can all be delivered through telehealth platforms to users so that all staff members have access to the same tools and resources to provide equitable care.

 “The United States has 4% of the world’s population but, as of July 16, approximately 26% of its Covid-19 cases and 24% of its Covid-19 deaths.These startling figures reflect a deep crisis in our public health system.